jvick1/PokeScraper_3.0/README.md

 - `PokellectorScraper` uses Selenium and BeautifulSoup to fetch and parse card data (e.g., names, sets, prices, images);
 - `PokemonCardProcessor` coordinates scraping for multiple Pokémon across English and Japanese sites;
 - `FlaskApp` manages the web interface, rendering templates and enabling CSV downloads.

-- Users input Pokémon names via a form, view results in a table, and can download the data as a CSV file.
+Users input Pokémon names via a form, view results in a table, and can download the data as a CSV file.

-## 1.3 Flask App (`/templates` & `/static/css`)
+## 1.3 FlaskApp (`/templates` & `/static/css`)

 ### `/templates`